krgross/st512-course-notes/docs/08-BlockedDesigns.md

 17.5931
 ```

-The paired analysis estimates the average difference in grip strength more precisely, resulting in a more narrow CI and a smaller p-value.
+The paired analysis estimates the average difference in grip strength more precisely, resulting in a narrower CI and a smaller $p$-value.
 The paired analysis is more precise because the experimental error has been reduced by removing person-to-person variability.

 Taking differences only works when we are comparing two treatments.
 When we are comparing more than two treatments, we need a more general strategy.  *Blocking* is a technique that reduces experimental error (and hence increases precision) by grouping heterogeneous experimental units into blocks of homogeneous EUs.
 Remember that statistical tests boil down to comparing the magnitude of the treatment effect to the precision with which that effect is estimated.
 We can’t do anything about the magnitude of the treatment effect --- that’s set by nature.
 Blocking is a technique that increases statistical power by reducing experimental error and thus increasing precision.